 Photo by State Library Victoria

-I am just going to assume that eating a higher protein diet consistently is something that just takes practice and I’ll get better at.
+I am just going to assume that eating a higher protein diet consistently is something that just takes practice and I’ll get better at it.
 My new plan is to focus on protein earlier in the day and then finish with volume.
 That might control the sweet cravings.

-If you have any wisdom, drop a comment a below.
+If you have any wisdom, drop a comment below.